sukesh-hg/helm-prometheus-grafana/README.md

 - Helm chart for Postresql prometheus exporter, with configurable datasources
 - Extra resource templates for managing Ingress and Backend Config for Google Cloud Platform
 - Grafana dashboard templates for monitoring Server metrics, JVM metrics and Postgresql database
+- Sample Java application integrated with the jmx exporter java agent

 Prerequisites:
 - Kubernetes cluster with access to create Objects, Service accounts and RBAC roles